 9. What lawsuits have been filed?
 In 2017, the FDA sent a warning letter to Perfectly Posh, letting them know that they were making over-the-top claims about some of their products.

 So should you hop on the Perfectly Posh train?

 If you’re all about the products, go for it.
-Company seems to be pretty solid here.
+The company seems to be pretty solid here.

-As far as money making opportunities go, this one isn’t terrible but there there are certainly better options out there…
+As far as money making opportunities go, this one isn’t terrible, but there are certainly better options out there…

 Either way, here’s the full review on Perfectly Posh.

 Ann Dalton is the 5’1″ powerhouse who created Perfectly Posh back in 2011.
 Within 5 months, they already had consultants in all 50 states.

 By 2014 they were already doing $50 million a year in sales.

 She actually started out with MLM-giant Scentsy, where she was granted exclusive rights to create their marketing materials.

 This background is a big reason for Perfectly Posh’s success.
 So many cosmetics MLMs don’t know how to keep up with marketing and design and, as a result, their products are seen as grandma’s makeup.
 Perfectly Posh’s branding and package design are very trendy and appealing.